japhir/visualise-orbitN/README.md

 # Getting Started

-Download `vizualize_orbitN.py` by opening it on GitHub, then clicking the Download Raw File button in the top-right (or git clone this repository).
+1. Download `visualise_orbitN.py` by opening it on GitHub, then clicking the Download Raw File button in the top-right (or git clone this repository).
+2. Download `visualise_orbitN.blend` file for the example output that I created.
+3. Open `visualise_orbitN.blend` in Blender.

-In Blender, click the top panel's "Scripting" to change the layout.
+4. In Blender, click the top panel's "Scripting" to change the layout.
 Go to Text > Open > select the newly downloaded file.

-Change the directory in the function definition of `get_files` so it points to your orbitN sim directory.
+5. Change the directory in the function definition of `get_files` so it points to your orbitN sim directory.
 Navigate to the bottom of the file, where we invoke the functions.

-Uncomment the desired function call and hit the Run Script button (play arrow at the top).
+6. Uncomment the desired function call and hit the Run Script button (play arrow at the top).

+## Example blend file

+This file has some collections with example visualisations:

+### modern-highres
+I ran orbitN with the 8 planets and pluto for 246.6 years into the future (close to the orbital period of Pluto) with a timestep of 5 days, just to take the model for a spin.

+### solsys-keplerian
+I ran orbitN with the 8 planets and pluto for 60 million years into the past with a timestep of 400 years.
+(This took about 5:28 hours on my laptop!).

+### collection naming
+- **modern** high resolution model run with moving planets!
+- **meshes** all cartesian coordinates in data as vertices (points).
+- **orbits** animated orbits as grease pencil objects.
+- **eccentricity** simple line tracing out Earth's eccentricity, with a planet moving along at the same pace as the orbits.

 # Available functions
 At the bottom of the script, the following function invocations are available:

 - `make_meshes` draws vertices (points) for each of the rows in the data.
 It